Wanted: Good Stories, Well Told

 Want MORE Script Reading Secrets?

-My course with LondonSWF, BREAKING INTO SCRIPT READING (Feb 11-12th, 2017, Ealing Studios) is perfect not only for wannabe script readers, but savvy writers who want to know how script readers work.
+My course with LondonSWF, BREAKING INTO SCRIPT READING, Ealing Studios) is perfect not only for wannabe script readers, but savvy writers who want to know how script readers work.
 Can you afford to miss out??